flohoss/tokenauth/README.md

 ### Error Responses

+### Error Responses

 When authentication fails, the middleware handles it in one of two ways:

 **Option 1: Custom Error Redirect (Recommended)**

+Redirect to an absolute URL with full scheme and host:

 ```yaml
 middlewares: